RISE-UNIBAS/humanities_data_benchmark/README.md

 Benchmarking is the process of systematically evaluating and ranking various models for specific tasks using well-defined ground truths and metrics.
 For humanities research, benchmarking provides:

 - **Evidence-based decision making** about which model(s) to use for which humanities-specific task(s)
-- **Quantifiable comparisons** between different AI models on humanities data
+- **Quantifiable comparisons** between different AI models on humanities data, including cost efficiency analysis
 - **Standardized evaluation** of model performance on tasks like historical document analysis, transcription, and metadata extraction

 This benchmark suite focuses on tasks essential to digital humanities work with visual materials, helping researchers make informed choices about which AI systems best suit their specific research needs.